vrangelramos/chama-backend-assignment-course-signup/README.md

 The assignment is intentionally made too big, we suggest you spend a maximum of 5 hours on it.
 We would like you to demonstrate the parts you did finish, preferably on your own laptop so you can debug live if necessary.
 Please prepare a 15-20 minute of presentation, explaining what you did and especially how you would take it further to completion: we want you to not only demonstrate how you code, but also how you transfer knowledge.
 The rest of the time (40-45 minutes) we will talk about the assignment, how you did it and what are other ways of approaching the problem.

-We expect you to showcase your skills in some (or all) of the following areas:
+We will evaluate your skills in the following areas:
-- Dependency Injection
+- Dependency injection
 - Writing testable code
 - Exception handling and logging
-- Asynchronous code (when and how (not) to use async/await)
+- Asynchronous code (async/await)
 - Asynchrony through messaging (events, commands)
-- Web API + OWIN
+- Web API (and OWIN)
 - Storage technologies available on the Azure platform (SQL, Table Storage, Cosmos DB, ...)
+- Code organisation (modularity, dependencies between modules, naming etc)
+- Domain model design (OOP, DDD concepts etc)
+- Handling concurrency and scaling out your solution

 Please upload the code of the assignment and the presentation at least 24 hours before you present it.

 ## Case description